QwabenaBoateng/Angiesplug/README.md

 CREATE POLICY "Only admins can delete product images" ON storage.objects FOR DELETE USING ( bucket_id = 'products' AND
   EXISTS (
     SELECT 1 FROM profiles
     WHERE profiles.id = auth.uid()
+    AND profiles.role = 'admin'
+  )
+);

+-- Brand images storage policies (stored in angies-db bucket under brands/ folder) CREATE POLICY "Brand images are publicly accessible" ON storage.objects FOR SELECT USING (bucket_id = 'angies-db' AND name LIKE 'brands/%');
+CREATE POLICY "Only admins can upload brand images" ON storage.objects FOR INSERT WITH CHECK ( bucket_id = 'angies-db' AND name LIKE 'brands/%' AND EXISTS (
+    SELECT 1 FROM profiles
+    WHERE profiles.id = auth.uid()
+    AND profiles.role = 'admin'
+  )
+);

+CREATE POLICY "Only admins can delete brand images" ON storage.objects FOR DELETE USING ( bucket_id = 'angies-db' AND name LIKE 'brands/%' AND EXISTS (
+    SELECT 1 FROM profiles
+    WHERE profiles.id = auth.uid()